With James DiNicolantonio, PharmD; Elena Christofides, MD, FACE, and Robert Lustig, MD

 For now, she said, the test should remain in the hands of metabolic specialists who understand how to interpret the findings, and are capable of applying the findings to the individual patient.

 The effort involved in the employing the test is substantial, said Robert Lustig, MD, emeritus professor of pediatrics at the University of California San Francisco.
 And, he said that ''once you have identified someone with insulin resistance, it behooves you to do something about it, not just note it exists.”
-The first strategy is to encourage a low glycemic diet that may need to support weight loss, and be heart healthy, and to direct the patient to do the right activity given any other health limitations.
+The first strategy is to encourage an emphasis on foods with a low glycemic load diet—which is simply a low-sugar, high fiber diet—that may need to support weight loss, and be heart healthy, and to direct the patient to do the right activity given any other health limitations.

 While the idea of testing insulin levels is sound, Dr. Lustig said: "whether it has therapeutic import, at present, is not yet clear."